Colorado Ranks No. 15 Among Best Places To Raise A Family

 However, Colorado does rank very high on the “Family Fun” category which includes factors like families with young children, number of attractions, fitness and rec centers and neighborhoods with playgrounds.

-Some of the lowest ranking states are New Mexico at number 50, and Mississippi at 49.
+Some of the lowest ranking states are New Mexico at No. 50, and Mississippi at 49.